Kaitiaki Taiohi , Taiohi Ora Youth Wellness service

-A new Youth Wellness Service is being launched at Rangatahi Services – and one of the key players has a new job title.
+The Taiohi Ora Youth Wellness Service (with team members pictured above) has been launched at Rangatahi Services – and one of the key players has a new job title.

-Markham Grey (on right) has worked as a kaiāwhina in the service since August 2014, but from the beginning of May 2017 will be known as a Kaitiaki Taiohi.
+Markham Grey (on far right) began working as a kaiāwhina at Tui Ora in August 2014, but from May 2017 his title changed to Kaitiaki Taiohi.

-Essentially this new service aims to support young people aged between 12-18 in a proactive manner, before mental wellness issues get out of hand.
+He works alongside a group of clinicians with the service aiming to support young people aged between 12-18 in a proactive manner, before mental wellness issues get out of hand.

-“It is strengths based, it’s about enhancing resilience whether that be emotional or behavioural in a more positive way,” says Service leader Julie Armstrong.
-The issues young people are grappling with can be varied ranging from mild anxiety and depression to substance abuse and relationship difficulties.
+“It is strengths based, it’s about enhancing resilience whether that be emotional or behavioural in a more positive way,” says Service Leader Tosca Lammerts van Bueren.

-If a young person’s mental unwellness progresses to the secondary stage there is an established pathway to CAMHS through Sue’s work.
+If a young person’s mental unwellness progresses to the secondary stage there is an established pathway to CAMHS (Child Adolscent and Mental Health Service) at Taranaki Base Hospital.
 It means all bases are covered – a multi-disciplinary approach can be taken, a brief intervention may happen and the young person discharged.

 Throughout that process Markham will walk alongside a young person, helping them on the next step and empowering them to stand on their own.